imjoy-team/ImJoy/docs/api.md

   - **name**: String.
 Specifies the name of new window.
   - **type**: String.
 Specifies the window type.
-This can be either the name of window plugin or an internal ImJoy window type.
-The following types are
+This can be either the name of window plugin, an internal ImJoy window type or `external`.
+The following internal window types are
    supported:

     - `imjoy/image`.
 Display an image.
 Requires `data.src` pointing to an image location.